-Theirworld's work would not be possible without our network of 800 Global Youth Ambassadors from around the world.
+Theirworld's work would not be possible without our network of nearly 1000 Global Youth Ambassadors from around the world.
 Each month, we highlight the work of one of them and the amazing work they do to get every child into school.

 June 2019 - Pavel Sawar

 Pavel Sawar (Bangladesh) is a social entrepreneur and community leader based in Malaysia currently working within tech entrepreneurship, public service innovation, tech education and community development.
-He is a committed education campaigner particularly focused on providing girls access to ICT education.
-He is committed to using education as a tool to combat gender equality and making SDG4 a reality.
+He is a committed education campaigner with a particular focus on providing girls access to ICT education.
+He is committed to using education as a tool to combat gender equality and making Sustainable Development Goal 4 a reality.

-Pavel is the co-founder of Youth Hub, a global platform for Young people focused on innovation, technology and entrepreneurship.
-Youth Hub has run a number of schemes including the recent ‘School Coders’ initiative aimed at familiarising students with computer programming and coding skills.
-Youth Hub also implemented the ‘Girls in ICT’ scheme which targets girls in education with an interest in ICT and STEM learning with computer technology skills, and the ‘Schoolpreneur’ initiative which aims to bring School students, Academics, Entrepreneurs, Industry Experts, Government Officials together to promote the teaching of entrepreneurial skills.
+Pavel is the co-founder of Youth Hub, a global platform for young people focused on innovation, technology and entrepreneurship.
+Youth Hub has run a number of schemes including the recent ‘School Coders’ initiative, aimed at familiarising students with computer programming and coding skills.
+Youth Hub also implemented the ‘Girls in ICT’ scheme which targets girls in education with an interest in ICT and STEM learning with computer technology skills, and the ‘Schoolpreneur’ initiative which aims to bring school students, academics, entrepreneurs, industry experts and Government officials together to promote the teaching of entrepreneurial skills.

-He is also founder and Director of Codex Software Solution, an organisation which works to solve social and community problems with technological solutions in Malaysia, Bangladesh and Nepal.
+Pavel is also the founder and Director of Codex Software Solution, an organisation which works to solve social and community problems with technological solutions in Malaysia, Bangladesh and Nepal.

-Pavel is also a Technology Officer at The Commonwealth Youth Innovation Centre, an organisation aimed at developing human capital, driving economic and societal innovation, fostering unity and transforming societies through sustainable impact.
-He has also worked closely with Google as a Crowdsource community Representative for Malaysia and is a Google Street View trusted Photographer, featuring on a Google Official Blog and Local Guide channels, attending the Google Local Guides Summit 2017 at Google HQ in California.
+Pavel is also the Director of Information Technology at The Commonwealth Youth Innovation Hub, an organisation aimed at developing human capital, driving economic and societal innovation, fostering unity and transforming societies through sustainable impact.
+He has contributed to Google Crowdsource Community as a Community Representative for Malaysia, and is a Google Street View trusted Photographer, featuring on a Google Official Blog and Local Guide channels, attending the Google Local Guides Summit 2017 at Google HQ in California.

 In recognition of his work, Pavel was presented with the Young Entrepreneur Award 2015 by Bangladesh Open source Network (BdOSN).